-Passengers aboard American Eagle flight deplaned due to 'potential security threat' at LaGuardia Airport
+A passenger is in custody after exhibiting 'suspicious and erratic behavior' aboard American Eagle flight, air carrier says

 The flight, operated as American Airlines flight 4817, was evacuated "in response to reports by passengers of suspicious and erratic behavior by a fellow passenger," according to a statement from the Port Authority of New York and New Jersey.

-The pilot alerted authorities on the ground of the incident and when the plane landed on a runway, a "runway exit from the airplane was performed to clear passengers from the airliner," according to the Port Authority statement.
+The pilot alerted authorities on the ground of the incident and when the plane landed on a runway, a "runway exit from the airplane was performed to clear passengers from the airliner," according to the earlier Port Authority statement.

-Investigators are interviewing the passenger who was acting suspicious as well as several passengers who were sitting closest to that person in order to learn more about what took place aboard the flight, the Port Authority added.
+Investigators interviewed the passenger who was acting suspicious as well as several passengers who were sitting closest to that person in order to learn more about what took place aboard the flight, the Port Authority added.

 Port Authority Police Department called in the New York City Fire Department to assist with a flight making an emergency landing, the FDNY told CNN.